juan-cabrera/pulp_rpm_repos/README.md

         state: present
 ```

-To add repositories with with your own packages, add a list with repositories
+To add repositories with your own packages, add a list with repositories and
-and packages:
+packages:

 ```yaml
     pulp_local_repos: